 In July 2016, the bondholders and shareholders of BDA completed a capital restructuring agreement.
 The restructuring resulted in the bondholders receiving an 85% indirect interest in BDA and the original BDA shareholders receiving a 15% indirect interest.
-Consequently, the Company's effective ownership share in BDA was reduced to an indirect ownership of 3.8% and the Company changed the method of accounting for the BDA investment to the cost method.
-As result of the restructuring and the corresponding reduction in ownership of BDA, the Company recorded an impairment on its investment in BDA of approximately \$3.9 million for the year ended December 31, 2016.
+Consequently, the Company's effective ownership share in BDA was reduced to an indirect ownership of 3.8%, and the Company changed the method of accounting for the BDA investment to the cost method.
+As result of the restructuring and the corresponding reduction in ownership of BDA, the Company recorded an impairment on its investment in BDA of approximately \$3.9 million during the year ended December 31, 2016.

-In November 2016, the Company agreed to temporarily waive the monthly management fee under the BDA management contract (see Note 12 for discussion of management fees) up to the earlier of (i) two years (August 2018) or (ii) the date BassDrill Alpha begins to operate under a contract.
+In November 2016, the Company agreed to temporarily waive the monthly management fee under the BDA management contract (see Note 123 for discussion of management fees) up to the earlier of (i) two years (August 2018) or (ii) the date BassDrill Alpha begins to operate under a contract.
 In exchange for waiving the management fee, the Company received an additional 49.9% indirect ownership in BDA.
 As a result of this transaction, the Company's combined indirect ownership increased from 3.8% to 51.8% effective November 11, 2016.
-Despite having a majority interest, the Company accounts for the investment under the equity method effective November 11, 2016.
+Despite having a majority interest in sum, the Company does not control BDA's Board of Directors and as such, accounts for the investment under the equity method effective November 11, 2016.

-During 2016, the Company's proportionate share of BDA's losses exceeded the Company's carrying value and hence the Company did not recognize \$0.6 million of equity losses.
+During the year ended December 31, 2016, the Company's share of BDA's losses exceeded the Company's carrying value of the equity investment in BDA and therefore, the Company suspended the recognition of \$0.6 million of its share of BDA's losses.